Everything announced at the Made by Google 2019 event

 Pixel Buds

-Google announced the second-generation of its Pixel Buds, two years after the original set of earbuds were unveiled.
+Google announced the second generation of its Pixel Buds, two years after the original set of earbuds were unveiled.

-The new-and-improved Pixel Buds feature a dedicated chip for on-device machine learning, and they are no longer attached together by a piece of string.
+The new-and-improved Pixel Buds feature a dedicated chip for on-device machine learning, and they are no longer attached to each other by a wire.
 They also now support hands-free Google Assistant access.

-Additionally, the earbuds also now use adaptive sound to adjust volume based on the wearer’s environment, meaning that the volume may rise on a noisy train or go down when walking along a quite street.
+Additionally, the earbuds now use adaptive sound to adjust volume based on your environment, meaning the volume may increase on a noisy train or decrease when you’re walking along a quiet street.

-However, the new Pixel Buds won’t go on sale until spring 2020, at which point they can be bought for $179.
+However, the new Pixel Buds won’t go on sale until spring 2020, at which point they will be available for $179.

 Read more: Pixel Buds with hands-free Google Assistant